Social Media Boundaries: Protect Your Mental Health Without FOMO

 3. Do app limits actually work, or do people just override them?

 They work for most people most of the time — the key word being “most.”
 The override option exists, but having to actively tap “ignore limit” introduces enough friction to break the automatic habit loop.
-Studies on friction-based behavior design consistently show that small barriers significantly reduce impulsive actions, even when the barrier is technically easy to bypass.
+This leverages friction-based nudge design, inserting a brief pause between impulse and action to disrupt automatic scrolling habits even when the override button exists.
+Studies on this approach consistently show that small barriers significantly reduce impulsive actions, even when the barrier is technically easy to bypass.

 4. What if my job requires me to be active on social media?